 - Master of Science in Art Therapy – an accredited program that prepares you to become a certified art therapist

-- Master of Science in Counseling or Post-Master’s in Counseling – concentrations in clinical mental health and school counseling
+- Master of Science in Counseling or Post-Master’s in Counseling – concentrations in clinical mental health, clinical rehabilitation, and school counseling

 - Master of Science in Dietetics or Dietetics Internship Program– two different program options for advancing your dietetics career based on your current experience and certifications

 - Master of Science in Occupational Therapy – the largest occupational therapy in Wisconsin

 - Occupational Therapy Post-Professional Master's -- new!